 Not at all.
 The product marketed as “Shabbos Smart Switch” is simply a timer/Shabbos clock that installs over an existing toggle light switch.
 It must be programmed before Shabbat, and cannot be used to prevent Chilul Shabbos or to interactively control electricity on Shabbat/holidays.

 Since the on/off button is mechanical and not attached to anything electrical, won’t it break easily?
 Since the Status Light indicator is constantly in use, won’t it burn out?
 Won’t the door break off?

-No. Our switch is designed with tens of thousands of actuations in mind with respect to any of the mechanical pieces.
+No. Our switch is designed to ensure tens of thousands of actuations.
 The Status Light is rated for millions of operations.
-Nevertheless, our products are backed by our support and a generous warranty.
+Nevertheless, our products are backed by our support and a warranty.